-For modelling the stellar population in each arc, we fit a SED to the lensing-corrected photometry (calculated using the HFF observations) of the lensed arcs themselves.
-We obtain lensing-corrected photometry by magnification correcting each pixel in the lensed arcs and by dividing the total flux by the number of merged images that form the lensed arc.
+For modeling the stellar population in each arc, we fitted an SED to the lensing-corrected photometry (calculated using the HFF observations) of the lensed arcs themselves.
+We obtained lensing-corrected photometry by magnification correcting each pixel in the lensed arcs and by dividing the total flux by the number of merged images that form the lensed arc.
 For example, fold arcs have two images, so the division factor will be two.
-Using \textsc{bagpipes}, we then obtain the star-formation rate (SFR) and other parameters, and feed them into \textsc{spisea} to simulate the unlensed stellar population in each arc and evaluate the number of expected CCEs.
+Using \textsc{bagpipes}, we then obtained the star-formation rate (SFR) and other parameters, and fed them into \textsc{spisea} to simulate the unlensed stellar population in each arc and evaluated the number of expected CCEs.
 We detail below the setup for each of these.